Editing and proof-reading your work

-specific details like spelling, sentence structure, referencing etc. The
+- Proofreading focuses on specific details like spelling, sentence structure, and referencing.

-- Introduction: does it clearly state the topic and how it will be dealt with?
+- Introduction clearly states the topic and how it will be covered.

 Analysis and argument